Axentro/minaxnt/README.md

 Installing MinAXNT is really simple:

+First: _You need an Axentro wallet address to use the miner, please visite the [website](https://axentro.io/) or the [Youtube channel](https://www.youtube.com/channel/UC8itve8eHunJkfuyJYwMy6g)_

 * Download your platform archive: <https://github.com/fenicks/minaxnt/releases/>
 * Uncompress the archive in a directory of your choice
 * Open a terminal and go the MinAXNT directory